axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Project Modules
 ---------------

-The application consists of four process modules.
+The application consists of 3 process modules.
 For detailed information on each module, refer to :ref:`architecture`.

 -  portal-component
--  PortalKit
--  PortalTemplate
+-  portal
 -  AxonIvyExpress

 The deployment of Ivy projects is described in :dev-url:`project